marcusholmgren/crispy-dragon/docs/ADR-2-Frontend-Framework.md

-# ADR2: Use React and Tailwind CSS for forntend
+# ADR2: Use React and Tailwind CSS for frontend
 Date: 2021-02-03

 ## Status